craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Entry Description: GME-000 is stored within Vault 0's Warm Storage sector across 9 cells - each of which are at least 500' from any other TL-O cells - in a series of identical 10'x7.5'x1' darksteel closets.
 In each of these closets is a set of rods on which the GME-000 instance rests.
 A system of mechanics powered by a crank on the left-facing exterior moves the rods to the corners of the closet, such that the instance is pulled taught into a rectangle.

-		GME-000 is a set of 9 loops of iron chain, each of which is attuned to one of the nine other planes of the universe.
-The Guild knows of 3 of the total 9 instances of GME-000.
-While the GME-000 instance is not crossed into a lemniscate, a 'figure eight' or 'hourglass' shape, the instance is non-active.
-If the instance is crossed into a lemniscate, it becomes active, and creates a Type-4 Planar Gate
+		GME-000 is a set of 9 loops of iron chain, each of which is assumedly attuned to one of the nine most distant planes of the universe.
+The Guild controls of 3 of the total 9 instances of GME-000.
+While the GME-000 instance is not crossed into a lemniscate, a 'figure eight' or 'hourglass' shape, the instance is non-active, and will act as assumed.
+If the instance is crossed into a lemniscate, it becomes active, and creates a pair of Type-4 Planar Gates of the attuned plane in the circular sections of the leminscate.

+		Descriptions of the instances are named GME-000-1 through -9, and are described as follows;
+		- GME-000-1 is an identical instance to the others, excepting it is attuned to 'The Plane of Earth', and when activated will have a series of effects, which are currently unknown.
+		- GME-000-2 is an identical instance to the others, excepting it is attuned to 'The Plane of Fire', and when activated will begin to
+		- GME-000-3 is an identical instance to the others, excepting it is attuned to 'The Plane of Air', and when activated will
+		- GME-000-4 is an identical instance to the others, excepting it is attuned to 'The Plane of Water', and when activated will
+		- GME-000-5 is an identical instance to the others, excepting it is attuned to 'Mechanis', and when activated will
+		- GME-000-6 is an identical instance to the others, excepting it is attuned to 'The Abyss', and when activated will emit a dark putrid fog, and display the sight of a huge stone-brick bridge.
+		- GME-000-7 is an identical instance to the others, excepting it is attuned to Baator'', and when activated will
+		- GME-000-8 is an identical instance to the others, excepting it is attuned to 'Elysium', and when activated will
+		- GME-000-9 is an identical instance to the others, excepting it is attuned to 'Limbo', and when activated will
 ```
 ###### The Growth Heart
 #### Relics of the Druids